NSR9/Extensive-Vision-AI/Assignment_6/ReadME.md

 Find 20 misclassified images for each of the 3 models, and show them as a 5x4 image matrix in 3 separately annotated images.

+## Folder Structure
+* Experiments
+    * Contains all the files that we experimented for finishing the assignment
+* logs
+  * Contains text files which has logs and summary for each the model used
+  * loss and accuracy graphs
+* models
+  * contains all model designs
+* utils
+  * contains all utility methods needed for training and validating model
+* model.py
+  * Main file which loads all the required methods sequentially just like colab notebook
+  * model.py has two dictionaries
+    * models -
+      * has key and list as value
+      * value is list which has three values. first value in list is a unique key which is used to get Model instance Second value in the list is a boolean which says is l1 required or not.
+Third value in the list is a boolean which says is l2 required or not
+    * Models - returns model instance
+  * For this assignment we are looping through the models dict and selecting each model based on the key from Models dict
+  * Future Enhancement -  model can be selected by providing options through command line and based on the user input appropriate model will be selected for training

 # Normalization:-

 In image processing, normalization is a process that changes the range of pixel intensity values.